Ammar-Ishfaq/WalletConnect-V2-dapp/README.md

 ## Prerequisites

-Before using the WalletConnect-V2-dapp, ensure you have the following prerequisites:
+Before using the WalletConnect V2 dapp, ensure you have the following prerequisites:

 - An Android device running Android OS version 6.0 or higher.
 - WalletConnect v2 [ProjectId](https://cloud.walletconnect.com/sign-in).